kratapps/test-data-factory/README.md

 ```

 ### Rotations
-If you want your records to include multiple values, you can use `rotate` method.
+If you want your records to have different values, you can use `rotate` method.
-In the following example you will have these 5 contacts:
+In the following example you we will create 5 contacts with 3 different descriptions:
 ```apex
 List<Contact> created = (List<Contact>) factory
     .rotate(Contact.Description, new List<String>{'desc 0', 'desc 1', 'desc 2'})